dineshsnkumar/spotify-streams/README.md

 ## Description

-- Spotify Streaming processing using Event-driven microservices
+- Spotify Stream processing using Event-driven microservices

 ### Architecture

-- Data from the Spotify is pulled and saved to Postgres SQL using Kafka-streams
+- Data from the Spotify is saved to Postgres SQL using Kafka-streams

 ### TODO